grandrea/crosslinking-ms-tutorial/README.md

 Select SAMHD1 crosslinks in the protein selection box, and toggle off self links.

 Go back to the 3d viewer and toggle the display to "residues with half links" from the dropdown menu.

+#### Flexibility
+Within the 3d viewer, you can upload the 3 different PDBs and check the distance of critical crosslinks.

+To work with crosslinking data in chimerax, one can export the links from the 3d viewer by clicking on 3d export.. chimerax pseudobond file.

+To work directly in chimerax, you can instead use the X-MAS plugin.
+X-MAS is a plugin by the Scheltema group [citation]()

+Open chimerax and load the session.cxs from the course package.

+Go to tools... more tools and install x-mas plugin.

+Go to tools.. structure analysis...
+XMAS.
+In the tool, click on "import files".
+Navigate to results files and load the "peptide pairs" file.
+Select State 2 pdb and map crosslinks.

+Click on "visualize".
+You can color by distance here, or export to other programs like DisVis for mapping patches and similar.

+To remove dashes, you set dashes to 0 inside X-mas or use the command

+    style pbonds dashes 0

+The advantage of working in chimerax is that you may load densities at the same time, as well as take advantage of much powerful visualization options.